pantha704/obsidian/2024/January 2024.md

 # - Python | Go

 ##### *Week 1*
-• Complete 2 sections in 100 days
+• Complete 2 sections in 100 days of code
 || Learn Go Lang from roadmap.sh